effyvrversion/BA-Portfolio/README.md

 CLIP Model

-## Project3 SQL: Mondial Data
+## Project3 SQL
-Mondial is a set of tables covering country, border, economy, population and nature resource information.
+Mondial is a set of tables covering country, border, economy, population and natural resource information.
 I select this database to explore the state of nature resource sustainability and its relation with the economy.
 ### Tools:
 SQL